Leadership of the University of Michigan Animal Care & Use Program is shared among four critical positions within the University:

 The Attending Veterinarian (AV) for the University of Michigan Animal Care & Use Program is responsible for the health and well-being of all laboratory animals used at the institution.
-In addition, and as part of his role as Director of the Unit for Laboratory Animal Medicine (ULAM), Dr. Dysko oversees husbandry, housing, veterinary care, and practices for utilization of animals in research programs across the main University of Michigan campus, and at both of U-M's satellite campuses in Dearborn and Flint.
+In addition, and as part of her role as Interim Director of the Unit for Laboratory Animal Medicine (ULAM), Dr. Dyson oversees husbandry, housing, veterinary care, and practices for utilization of animals in research programs across the main University of Michigan campus, and at both of U-M's satellite campuses in Dearborn and Flint.
 Read More

 The Institutional Animal Care & Use Committee (IACUC) is comprised of at least five members representing a diverse and collectively broad spectrum of expertise and administrative units at the University as well as the community.
 The IACUC is responsible for assessment and oversight of the institution’s Animal Care & Use Program components and facilities, including the review and approval of animal research protocols, evaluation of animal use and housing areas, monitoring and evaluation of animal use practices, review and approval of policies and standards for animal care and use, and investigation of animal welfare concerns.
 Read more